-The perfect video ad showcases the benefits of your product or service with the consumer’s needs bringing the two together in a hilarious or heartfelt concoction that has what it takes to go viral.
+The perfect video ads showcases the benefits of your product or service with the consumer’s needs bringing the two together in a hilarious or heartfelt concoction that has what it takes to go viral.

 However, the only problem in this scenario is that you can only execute one variation of this idea.
 Some ideas, though significant, can be limited.
 They take away the ability to make a subsequent ad (or sequel) that is just as good and does not feel like a lower-quality remake.
-An example would be the ads by Kmart’s.
+An example would be the google ads by Kmart’s.

 Look for a larger-than-life idea so that you can make multiple variations that are all clever.
-You do not want to leave your audience thinking, “I get it, now stop.”
+You do not want to leave your target audience thinking, “I get it, now stop.”
 They should like to see what other impressive ideas you can come up with.

 If you cannot find inspiration and keep going back to using the same gimmicks for your campaigns, it is time to brainstorm and start from scratch.
 A campaign is like an umbrella; it encompasses the main idea while bringing the viewer new insights.

-PPC campaigns can leverage YouTube as a marketing tool, but you need to understand all the YouTube ad services you can use.
+PPC campaigns can leverage YouTube as a video marketing tool, but you need to understand all the YouTube ad services you can use.
 Here are the three main options to consider when advertising on YouTube: